houndbrothers/novahound/README.md

-# novahound
+# Nova Hound
-Nova Hound is a Discord bot that is a full Old-School Roleplaying Game
+The only Discord RPG you'll ever be playing!
+*Features Coming Soon!*